amaranth-lang/amaranth/docs/stdlib/data.rst

         def brightness(self):
             return (self.red + self.green + self.blue)[-8:]

-Here, the :py:`RGBLayout` class itself is :ref:`shape-like <lang-shapelike>` and can be used anywhere a shape is accepted.
+Here, an instance of the :py:`RGBLayout` class itself is :ref:`shape-like <lang-shapelike>` and can be used anywhere a shape is accepted.
 When a :class:`Signal` is constructed with this layout, the returned value is wrapped in an :py:`RGBView`:

 .. doctest::